DiseaseTranscriptomicsLab/voyAGEr/Corrected_Counts/README.md

-This repository contains the corrected logCPM valoes for each tissue analysed in voyAGEr.
+This repository contains the corrected logCPM values for each tissue analysed in voyAGEr.
+If you use them for your analysis, please cite the original paper of voyAGEr.

 Data preprocessing followed the methods outlined in voyAGEr's original paper:

 > Arthur L. Schneider, Rita Martins-Silva, Alexandre Kaizeler, Nuno Saraiva-Agostinho, Nuno L. Barbosa-Morais.
 (2023). voyAGEr: free web interface for the analysis of age-related gene expression alterations in human tissues. eLife, 12:RP88623.